Family Health Care Costs

 Per capita family health care costs as percent of family income

 FAMILY HEALTH CARE COSTS AS PERCENT OF FAMILY INCOME, BY INSURANCE TYPE IN 2018

 FAMILY HEALTH CARE COSTS AS PERCENT OF FAMILY INCOME, BY HOUSEHOLD INCOME QUINTILE, IN 2018

 FAMILY HEALTH CARE COSTS AS PERCENT OF FAMILY INCOME, BY AGE IN 2018

 Having routine access to high-quality care throughout one’s life is key to good health and can also reduce the occurrence of preventable hospitalizations.
 People who have chronic or acute illness can be managed and treated by their primary care provider in a way that promotes health and reduces costs.

-An analysis of Health Care Cost and Utilization Project data indicated that in 2015, there were 1,520 preventable hospitalizations per 100,000 people.
+An analysis of Health Care Cost and Utilization Project data indicated that in 2017, there were 1,324 preventable hospitalizations per 100,000 people, up from 1,276 per 100,000 people in 2016.
 A decrease in the number of preventable hospitalizations would indicate that more people are managing their health better, which includes primary care to avoid the need for higher-cost treatment.

 End-of-Life Care Expenditures

 This measure monitors the medical choices made by and for people in their last year of life—with an eye toward time spent in clinical settings versus at home.
 End-of-life care expenditures also reflect costs associated with the burden of chronic disease, as well as the higher costs associated with acute care facilities.